 Medical Guardian Systems Overview

-Medical Guardian has seven distinct medical alert systems, each geared toward different customer types.
+Medical Guardian has six distinct medical alert systems, each geared toward different customer types.
 Not only does the company offer the affordable, stripped-down Classic Guardian system, but it also has systems to accommodate mobile users who want to carry their alert system with them on walks or errands, as well as alerts built into smartwatches.

 Classic Guardian: The Classic Guardian is Medical Guardian’s most affordable and classically styled medical alert system.
 The base unit connects to your home’s landline and offers two-way communication between you and the emergency response operator.
 The pendant has an impressive 1,300-foot range, and the system’s 32-hour backup battery is a nice feature.